OMR-Research/muscima-pp/README.md

 other users will be able to benefit from your discoveries as well, and keep releasing corrected versions.

+## UPDATE (2.0)

+2019-06-07: The format of the MUSCIMA++ dataset has changed to achieve certain goals, including:
+- better readability
+- consistent naming conventions
+- removal of unused classes that only clutter the code
+- renaming of classes with special characters
+- alignment of class-names with [SMuFL]() as far as possible, See [Issue #2](https://github.com/OMR-Research/muscima-pp/issues/2) for more details.
+- alignment of the dataset with the [DeepScores dataset](https://tuggeluk.github.io/deepscores/).

 ## UPDATE (0.9.1)